Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Labor shortages, rising material costs and increased prices for luxury goods and services have exacerbated the issue.

 Our advice to brokers and their clients is always to look beyond price alone.
-When considering insurance products, avoid making decisions solely based on price, because whilst the cheapest policy may seem attractive, it often lacks longevity.
+When considering insurance products, avoid making decisions solely based on price alone, because whilst the cheapest policy may seem attractive, it often lacks longevity.

-Brokers should look to build partnerships with underwriters who demonstrate sustainable, considered pricing.
+Brokers should look to build partnerships with underwriters that demonstrate sustainable, considered pricing.

 We have a disciplined underwriting strategy that allows for nominal increases for our brokers, whilst maintaining the same capacity and terms.